vamseeachanta/teamresumes/cv/va_resume.md

 - O&G field life cycle (up, mid and downstream) experience for offshore and subsea projects.
 Design, operations/integrity management and decommission experience.
 - Served as Committee member on professional bodies for API-RP-16Q, API-RP-17G, API-RP-17G2 and ASCE COPRI MRE for riser and structural engineering expertise.
 - Over 10 years of data analytics experience in building digital twins coupled with a passion to automate.
 Build programming modules for streamline and automation to create upstream engineering microservices.
-- Possess data science experience to implement physics-based algorithms for engineering teams.
+- Possess data science experience to implement physics-based algorithms in production environment for engineering teams.
 Working experience in :
 	- Data (well data, WITSML drilling data, seismic segy data, for use as meta data and engineering/analysis data),
 	- Implementation of web services for oil and gas industry
 	- Databases (SQL design, queries, stored procedures),
 	- Cloud technologies (Azure devops) and team work (Git, Teams, Jira)
 	- Visualizations (spotfire, Power BI, python modules).
 - Ability to lead and perform analysis as well as lead teams.
 Over 15 years of experience in employee mentoring, leading, project management and business development.
 Lead growth teams, manage projects and possess project evaluation experience.
 Experience (and thrive) in start-up and challenging environments.
 Possess qualities of teamwork, adaptation, hard work, perseverance, end-to-end knowledge-sharing documentation, resilience and servant leadership.
 - Real-time application development in production-ready manner and Production support.
 Python programming with relational database interface design (class functions, sql tables, stored procedures or functions)
 - Strong knowledge and know-how in the areas from seismic imaging (.segy files), drilling, completion (frac plugs, sand mitigation etc.), production data, risers, pipelines, interventions etc.
 - Offshore asset design/upstream engineering and integrity management of assets.
 Structural engineering, fitness for service etc. Strong analytical skills of finance, probability, statistics etc. (part of data science)
-- Can handle client interaction with very clear communications, strong documentation (from requirements to full-fledged application manuals)
+- Can handle client interaction with very clear communications, strong documentation (from requirements to full-fledged reports/manuals)

 ### Experience Summary